pauldambra/blog_source/_posts/2023-01-08-pasta-fasule.md

 opengraphImage: "/images/pasta-fasule.jpg"
 ---

-# Pasta e Fasule
+Pasta e Fasule, as made by my Neapolitan Nonna Luisa

-as made by my Neapolitan Nonna Luisa
+Pasta e Fasule is Neapolitan for Pasta e Fagiole which is Italian for Pasta and Beans

 Pasta and bean soup reminds me of being looked after when recovering from an illness as a kid.
 I like it so thick the spoon will stand up.